Suzanne Vega ‘Small Blue Thing’

 In Summary

-One other device used in the song that goes almost unnoticed – the timeframe.
-The song takes place in a specific time (“Today”) and scene (the speaker caught in a single snapshot moment of the day).
+One other device used in the song goes almost unnoticed – the timeframe.
+The song takes place in a specific time (“Today”) and scene.
+The speaker is caught in a single snapshot moment of the day.

 Amazingly, it never strays from those constraints – equally amazing – it never has to.